 Alternatively, if the purpose of your blog is to sell your readers’ products or services then you need to put yourselves into the shoes of the buyer.
 What would the people try to get your product search for?

-Now find keywords related to your topics.
+Step 2: find keywords related to your topics

 You want to get a good idea of the number of searches those topics generally get.
 And to do that you can use free keywords research tools like keywordtool which allows you to find keywords related to any topic and narrows down search results according to traffic on various platforms.